Nocs782/Senior-Project-Front-End-Part/README.md

 ## Contribution
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

----
-Feel free to modify this README based on additional features or configurations specific to your project!